 This runs whenever admin-facing theme strings change, so translated dropdown labels stay in sync without manual purges.
 The function also honors ICL_LANGUAGE_CODE to cover sites migrating from WPML compatibility shims.

-Elementor taxonomy widgets prime their own transients via the same multilang helper — see includes/elementor-widget-compat.php:
+Elementor taxonomy widgets prime their own transients via the same multilang helper.
+See includes/elementor-widget-compat.php:

 TTL is 6 hours.
-Invalidation is lazy — on the next language switcher render after expiry, the cache refills from the terms table.
+Invalidation is lazy.
+On the next language switcher render after expiry, the cache refills from the terms table.

 Theme-Wide Cache Purge Endpoint